Hire a Registered Process Server in Sacramento, CA

 Process servers are an essential component of the legal system, ensuring that individuals receive proper written notification of their court dates.
 This notification must come from an individual unaffiliated with the court case, preserving an individual’s right to due process.

 Process servers provide a service affidavit as proof that the individual has received notification of their court date.
-The most common documents delivered by process servers include summons and complaints, subpoenas, and writs.
+The most common documents delivered by process servers include summons, complaints, subpoenas, and writs.

 Our Comprehensive Range of Expertise